sdepold/javascript-basics/dev-ops/01-docker-kubernetes/README.md

 For later usage, it is now necessary to find the docker image in the registry and to publish it.

+#### 8. Docker Compose

+Not covered in this session but Docker allows the orchestration of multi-container application via `docker-compose`.
+Find more info about it here: https://docs.docker.com/compose/

 ## Kubernetes